MatejLanPythonProgramming/League-of-Legends-MatchID-dataset-V1.0/README.md

 1. Install python 3.x
 2. Install requests using pip.
 3. Open main.py and enter your summoner_name, server and API key, which you can fing here:https://developer.riotgames.com/
-4. Start the program and enyoj your IDs.
+4. Start the program and enjoy your IDs.